zaphosting/docs/docs/webspace-email-delivery-optimization.md

 If smooth and reliable email delivery is crucial for you, choosing a service with a dedicated IP address is the better decision.
 Depending on the size and complexity of your project, we recommend using a **[VPS](https://zap-hosting.com/en/vps-hosting)**, **[Root Server](https://zap-hosting.com/en/root-server-hosting)**, or **[Dedicated Server](https://zap-hosting.com/en/dedicated-server-hosting)** for this purpose.
 :::

-**Compliance with content and safety standards**
+## Compliance with Content & Safety Standards

 Adhering to content and security standards is a crucial aspect of operating a mail server to ensure the integrity, availability, and confidentiality of transmitted data.
 These standards encompass a wide range of practices and protocols designed to protect the mail server from unauthorized access, misuse, and other security threats.
-You can learn more about this in the sections **Identification Standards** and **Content Measures**.
+You can learn more about this in the following **Identification Standards** and **Content Measures** sections.

-## Identification standards
+### Identification Standards

 Identification standards make the work of email providers and mail servers easier by helping to ensure the credibility of the sender.
 To prove that you are authorized to send emails on behalf of a domain, three important identity standards have been established: the **SPF** standard, the **DKIM** standard, and the **DMARC** standard.

 **SPF (Sender Policy Framework):** SPF helps prevent email spoofing by specifying which IP addresses are authorized to send emails on behalf of a domain.
 For example, you can set up an SPF record in your DNS settings for your domain "example.com" to define which mail servers are allowed to send emails from "@example.com."
 If an email is sent from an unauthorized server, the recipient's mail server can flag it as suspicious or reject it.